Plant Resources of Tropical Africa: Description

 The PROTA Handbook Series is a large illustrated encyclopedia series of utility plant species found in Tropical Africa.
 PROTA's retirement in 2013 made it unfeasible to complete the encyclopedia series, therefore only 9 volumes were ever published.
 In 2002, the series was projected to contain 16 volumes with entires for 7,000-8000 species.
 It was estimated that the series would include 2,500 botanical line drawings, and 2,500 species distribution maps in about 11,000 pages.
 The existing PROTA encyclopedia volumes been described metaphorically in the Kew Bulletin as a treasure trove of information.
 The Food and Agriculture Organization and Biodiversity International described PROTA 2: Vegetables as a detailed collection of ethnobotanical knowledge.
 Some PROTA encyclopedias have received more than 376 citations.
 PROTA Encyclopedia editors included individuals such as G.J.
 Grubben, who had led projects commissioned by the United Nations International Board for Plant Genetic Resources; and Ameenah Gurib-Fakim, a biodiversity scientist who later became the President of Mauritius.
 Though organized by species according to conventional botanical nomenclature, PROTA encyclopedias also include vernacular names in major African languages such as Swahili where information was available.
-PROTA continued to distribute its encyclopeidas after the organization's retirement.
+PROTA continued to distribute its encyclopedias after the organization's retirement.
 As of 2019, than 30,000 PROTA encyclopedias had been printed in English and French and were distributed widely with the help of the Technical Centre for Agricultural and Rural Cooperation (CTA) and the now-retired Agromisa Foundation.
 Several PROTA encyclopedias are also available at the International Union for Conservation of Nature (IUCN) Headquarters' Library in Switzerland.